 My love of quilting has many inspirations.
-My mother was a watercolor artist and taught me a love of color.
-My father is a cabinet maker who taught me to value geometry and symmetry.
-My years of study and travel around the world have exposed me to color combinations, patterns, and motifs that are reflected in my work.
+My mother, a watercolor artist, taught me a love of color and my father, a cabinet maker, taught me to value geometry and symmetry.
+Years of study and travel around the world exposed me to color combinations, patterns, and motifs that are reflected in my work.
 More importantly, they have helped me find a way to use my love of quilting as a voice to raise awareness about the lives of women around the world and hopefully to inspire other quilters to find a way to get involved in bringing about positive changes for women.

 Quilt for Change